-Kirk Speraw is in his fourth year as an assistant coach at Iowa.
+Kirk Speraw is in his fifth year as an assistant coach at Iowa.
 Speraw, who has over three decades of coaching experience, assists in all aspects of the program including recruiting, opponent scouting, practices, player development and game preparation.

 Speraw has helped rejuvenate the Iowa basketball program since arriving at Iowa in 2010.
-Not only has the attendance at Carver-Hawkeye Arena increased by 30 percent, but Speraw helped guide the program to win improvements of seven games in each of the last two seasons and back-to-back NIT appearances, including a runner-up finish in 2013.
+Not only has the attendance at Carver-Hawkeye Arena increased by 57 percent, but Speraw has helped vault the program back to national prominence.